aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-AddRemoveColumn-ColumnClass.cs" >}}

-The code example given below demonstrates how to insert a blank column into a table.
+The code example given below shows how to insert a blank column into a table.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-AddRemoveColumn-InsertBlankColumn.cs" >}}

-Below example demonstrates how to remove a column from a table in a document.
+Below example shows how to remove a column from a table in a document.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-AddRemoveColumn-RemoveColumn.cs" >}}

-## Specify Rows to Repeat Them as Header Rows {#specify-rows-to-repeat-on-subsequent-pages-as-header-rows}
+## Specify Rows to Repeat on Subsequent Pages as Header Rows {#specify-rows-to-repeat-on-subsequent-pages-as-header-rows}

-In Microsoft Word, this option is found under Table Properties as *“Repeat row as a header on subsequent pages”.* Using this option you can choose to repeat only a single row or many rows in a table.
+In Microsoft Word, this option is found under Table Properties as *“Repeat row as a header on subsequent pages”.* Using this option you can choose to repeat only a single row or several rows in a table.

 In the case of a single header row, it must be the first row in the table.
-In addition when multiple header rows are used then the header row each of these rows must be consecutive and these rows must be on one page.
+In addition when several header rows are used then the header row each of these rows must be consecutive and these rows must be on one page.
 In Aspose.Words you can apply this setting by using the RowFormat.HeadingFormat property.

 {{% alert color="primary" %}}